muyao/muyao.art/_posts/2020-07-30-rubbish-truck.md

 This rubbish truck is picking up trash.
 These are the steps it picks up trash.
 When a bin is full, the rubbish truck comes.
 Then the rubbish truck turns and drives backwards with its rubbish picking arm pointing to the bin.
-When the bin is between the 2 arms,the 2 arms will start lifting the bin until trash is falling in the truck.
+When the bin is between the 2 arms, the 2 arms will start lifting the bin until trash is falling into the truck.
 When all the trash is on the truck, the truck will put the bin back on the ground.